 If the dog causes serious injury to another person, the dog will be categorized as vicious and the owner will have to microchip the dog and carry at least $50,000 in liability insurance.
 This coverage would be available to cover the costs of an attack or damage to property.

 Dog owners must be held responsible if they allow their dog to put others in harm’s way.
 So, if you were injured by a dog in Mableton, you have the right to file an insurance claim for damages.
-A dog bite and animal attack lawyer can help you do that.
+A dog bite lawyer in Mableton can help you do that.

 Building Your Dog Bite Claim in Mableton